-PM Control by APM If Advanced Power Management (APM) is installed on your system, selecting "Yes" gives better power savings.
-The Choices: Yes; No.
+PM Control by APM When enabled, an Advanced Power Management device will be activated to enhance the Max.
+Power Saving mode and stop the CPU internal clock.
+If Advanced Power Management (APM) is installed on your system, selecting Yes gives better power savings.
+If the Max.
+Saving is not enabled, this will be present to No.